whunmr/circa/about/inlined_state.md

     state total_connections = 0
     total_connections += count_new_connections()

-We refer to it as *inlined* state because the state is declared inline with the code.
+We refer to this as *inlined* state because the declarations are written inline with the code.

-The part after the equals sign in `state total_connections = 0` is the initializer.
+When declaring state we can optionally have an initializer expression, which is written on the right following an `=` sign.

-This expression is used if we don't already have a value for this variable (such as if this is the first time we've run the code, or if the state was deliberately reset).
+This expression is used if we don't already have a value for this variable (such as, if this is the first time we've run this code, or if the state was deliberately reset).

     -- Keep track the time elapsed
     state time_started = current_time()
     time_elapsed = time_started - current_time()

 So in this example we only assign `time_started` to `current_time()` once.
-From then on, we use `time_started` to find the delta of time elapsed.
+From then on, we remember the time_started value, and use it to compute the time elapsed.

 At any time, the interpreter knows what the state of the whole system is, and we can represent it as a dictionary with the variable names as keys.
 In the above example, our